 The locations of the equipment within the borough are:

-Specific alert levels have been set by the Council so that we receive live updates when those levels are reached and can act accordingly.
+We've set specific alert levels so that we receive live updates when those levels are reached.
 When flooding triggers are activated we are able to capture live photos from Wallington Bridge.